ippas/imdik-zekanowski-gts/slurm_singularity_joint_genotyping.md

 *note : interval list from here: http://anakin.intelliseq.pl/public/intelliseqngs/workflows/resources/intervals/broad-institute-wgs-calling-regions/hg38.even.handcurated.20k.broad-institute-hg38.interval_list*

-### The same was run on io server in docker containers:
+### The same was run on our server in docker containers for comparison:

 1. To run bcftools norm:
 ```